Michael-Geis/Michael-Geis.github.io/_pages/projects.md

 ## Classifying arXiv Math Publications By Subject

-The arXiv ([arxiv.org](https://arxiv.org)) is a large free repository hosting papers across many STEM disciplines.
-It is common practice for researchers to upload their pre-prints to arXiv prior to journal submission.
-When submitting a paper to the arXiv, authors are required to choose a set of subject tags relevant to their submission.
+The ([arXiv](https://arxiv.org)) is a large free repository hosting papers across many STEM disciplines.
+Below is a model which predicts the relevant subject tags of a math paper based only on its title.
+The details of the model are explained below.
-(See the full list of subject tags [here](https://arxiv.org/category_taxonomy).
-The goal of this project is to produce a simple automated suggestion of relevant subject tags based on the title and/or abstract of the upload.
-The idea is to create a model that excels at detecting relevant cross-disciplenary tags that an author may not think of while submitting their article.

-### Try it Yourself
-Below is a simple UI built with gradio and hosted with huggingface spaces ([Hosted Space](https://huggingface.co/spaces/mlgeis/arxiv-subject-classifier-demo))
 <iframe
     src="https://mlgeis-arxiv-subject-classifier-demo.hf.space"
     frameborder="0"